David Wynn Miller

-David Wynn Miller (1948/49–2018), also styled :David-Wynn: Miller, was an American pseudolegal theorist, self-proclaimed judge and leader of a tax protester group within the sovereign citizen movement.
+David Wynn Miller (1948/1949–2018), also styled :David-Wynn: Miller, was an American pseudolegal theorist, self-proclaimed judge and leader of a tax protester group within the sovereign citizen movement.
 Originally a tool and die welder, Miller is best known as the creator of "Quantum Grammar", a version of the English language to be used by people involved in judicial proceedings.
 He asserted that this constructed language, which is purportedly based on mathematics and includes unorthodox grammar, spelling, punctuation, and syntax, constitutes the only "correct" form of communication in legal processes.
-People seeking remedy with Miller's syntax in court have not met with success.
-His language is incomprehensible to most people and the pleadings that use it are routinely rejected by courts as gibberish.
+People seeking remedy with Miller's syntax in court have been unsuccessful.
+His language is incomprehensible to most, and the filings that use it are routinely rejected by courts as gibberish.
 Since Miller's death, "Quantum Grammar" has seen continued usage by other people within the sovereign citizen movement.

 Claimed background

 Miller lived in Ohio before moving to Milwaukee, Wisconsin.
 He claimed that at the age of 25, he died for half an hour when an inept surgeon removed both his kidneys and adrenal glands.
 His heart restarted spontaneously while outside his body during autopsy.
 Following this, he said his IQ became 200, his endorphin levels were six times normal, and he stopped aging.

 Miller's activism stemmed from his own frustrating experience with the legal system.
-During the 1980s, he went through a divorce proceeding and appeared pro se in numerous child custody hearings (67, according to his website) losing every time.
+During the 1980s, he went through a divorce proceeding and appeared pro se in numerous child custody hearings (67, according to his website), losing every time.
 Having become convinced that the judiciary was rigged and governed by linguistic maneuvering and that the English language had been deliberately modified to enslave the people, he decided to override the system by developing his own theory of language to be used as a form of legalese.